The Application Performance Buck Stops With IT

-You might be responsible for a busy SQL server, for example, or a Web Server; perhaps a busy file and print server, the Finance Department’s systems, documentation management, CRM, BI, or something else entirely.
+You might be responsible for a busy SQL server, for example, or a Web Server or perhaps a busy file and print server, the Finance Department’s systems, documentation management, CRM, BI, or something else entirely.

 Before we get started, you should know that there are many variables that can affect the performance of the applications that you care about the most.
 The slowest, most restrictive of these is referred to as the “Bottleneck”.
 Think of water being poured from a bottle.
 The water can only flow as fast as the neck of the bottle, the ‘slowest’ part of the bottle.